-Kathleen St. Laurent, principal of the new Preparatory Academy, is bringing her leadership and expertise to the Coyle & Cassidy and Bishop Connolly learning communities in innovative and exciting ways.
+Kathleen St. Laurent is bringing her leadership and expertise to the Coyle & Cassidy and Bishop Connolly learning communities in innovative and exciting ways.
 As a Cohort VIII Fellow in the Lynch Leadership Academy (LLA) at Boston College, Mrs. St. Laurent is designing and implementing educational initiatives focused on increasing student achievement and improving outcomes at both school campuses.
 She recently sat down with LLA staff to discuss her experience with participating in the LLA Fellowship and the Diocese of Fall River Micro-Academy, and the impact they have on her leadership and the Catholic school sector.
 Following is an excerpt from LLA’s February 2019 newsletter.

 LLA: How did you come to this work?
 What made you decide you wanted to be an educator?
 What made you decide to do wanted to do educational leadership?